-Push the tuning switch (or or) for less 1.5 seconds to return to the beginning of the present program or skip to the next program.
-Push several times to skip back or skip through programs.
+Push the tuning switch \vee or \wedge for less than 1.5 seconds to return to the beginning of the present track or skip to the next track.
+Push several times to skip back or skip through tracks.
+This system searches for the blank intervals between selections.
+If there is a blank interval within 1 program or there is no interval between programs, the system may not stop in the desired or expected location.